Photoreceptor cell-specific nuclear receptor

-The photoreceptor cell-specific nuclear receptor (PNR), also known as NR2E3 (nuclear receptor subfamily 2, group E, member 3), is a protein that in humans is encoded by the NR2E3 gene.
+NR2E3 (nuclear receptor subfamily 2, group E, member 3), also known as photoreceptor cell-specific nuclear receptor (PNR), is a protein that in humans is encoded by the NR2E3 gene.
 PNR is a member of the nuclear receptor super family of intracellular transcription factors.

 Function

-PNR is exclusively expressed in the retina.
-The main target genes of PNR are rhodopsin and several opsins which are essential for sight.
+NR2E3 was initially cloned from human retinoblastoma Y79 cells and a mouse λZAP eye cDNA library in 1999.
+In addition to retinal photoreceptor cells, NR2E3 is expressed in many tissues such as the urogenital and respiratory systems in humans and mice, suggesting potential functions beyond the retina cells.
+The main target genes of PNR as a transcription factor are rhodopsin and several opsins which are essential for sight.

+Since 2011, NR2E3 has been implicated in tumorigenesis through activating p53 as a transcriptional cofactor.
+NR2E3 enhances p53 acetylation via forming a complex of NR2E3-p300-p53.
+NR2E3 mutants such as R76W and R97H, fail to activate p53.
+Interstingly, NR2E3 rescues the wild-type activity of many mutated p53, including R175H hot-spot gain-of-function mutation.
+Compound 11a, the agonist of NR2E3, has shown broad inhibitory effects on the cancer cells in NCI-60 cancer cell panel.
+11a stimulates NR2E3-mediated p53 activation while also activating NR2E1 and NR2F2 in a less degree.
+The NR2E3-knock out mouse model suggests that NR2E3 may inhibit liver cancer growth.

 Structure and ligands

 The crystal structure of PNR's ligand-binding domain is known.
 It self-dimerizes into, by default, a repressor state.
 Computer simulations based on this model shows that a ligand could possibly fit into PNR and switch it into a transcription activator.
 13-cis retinoic acid is a known weak agonist that fits into such a pocket, but no physiologic ligand is known.
 Two synthetic compounds, 11A and 11B, appear to be agonists but do not go into the pocket and instead work as allosteric modulators.
 A more recent screening identifies another compound called photoregulin-1 (PR1) that functions as a reverse agonist, an activity possibly useful in the management of retinitis pigmentosa.